felicity-borg/AI-PredictiveMaintenance/docs/README.md

 # Introduction
 ## What is Predictive Maintenance?
 Predictive Maintenance (**PdM**) is a popular application of predictive analytics that can help businesses in several industries achieve high asset utilization and savings in operational costs.
+The possibility of performing predictive maintenance contributes to enhancing machine downtime, costs, control, and quality of production.

 ## Predictive Maintenance for Businesses